 Other companies that have floated initial public offerings include food and agriculture products company Tanmiah Food, Riyadh-based Nayifat Finance Company, electricity utility ACWA Power and food ordering platform Jahez.

-The five new companies that will float their IPOs on the main stock exchange are Elm Company, Al Masane Al Kobra Mining Company, and Al Dawaa Medical Services Company.
+The new companies that will float their IPOs on the main stock exchange are Elm Company, Al Masane Al Kobra Mining Company, and Al Dawaa Medical Services Company.

 All three companies will sell a 30% stake each but it is unclear how much money each of these companies plan to raise via the IPOs.